 There are anthems for just about every mood that strikes when you’re behind the wheel, whether it’s a restless need to break away (Steppenwolf’s “Born to Be Wild“), an urgent desire for lustful romance (Meat Loaf’s “Paradise By the Dashboard Light“) or a strong compulsion to chase your dreams (Cat Steven’s “On the Road to Find Out“).

-Certainly, there are plenty of songs from 1990 to present that focus on being behind the wheel — Marc Cohn’s “Silver Thunderbird,” Wilco’s “Passenger Side,” Tom Cochrane’s and Rascal Flatts’ “Life is a Highway,” even The Offspring’s road-rage anthem, “Bad Habit” — but my blog has always focused on music of the ’60s, ’70s and ’80s, so my search focuses on those years.
+Certainly, there are plenty of songs from 1990 to present that focus on being behind the wheel — Marc Cohn’s “Silver Thunderbird,” Wilco’s “Passenger Side,” Tom Cochrane’s and Rascal Flatts’ “Life is a Highway,” even The Offspring’s road-rage anthem, “Bad Habit” — but my blog has always focused on music of the ’60s, ’70s and ’80s, so my search concentrates on those years.

 With Spring Break approaching, I thought the time seemed right for me to compile a setlist of great songs about cars and driving for your road trip.
 There are hundreds, perhaps thousands, to choose from, but I’ve whittled the list down to two dozen of my favorites, trying to strike a balance among the artists, genres and periods.
 No doubt I missed a few, but I hope you enjoy these tracks that, um, drive me wild.